 Was the suspect nervous or hesitant when they made this statement?
 Possibly.
 If so, notating how the suspect replied could be important in a future criminal or civil trial.
 Verbatim transcription also requires a considerable amount of time and effort to capture every single syllable and sound heard on the recording.

-University and academic research and general business audiences are examples of industries that may not require precise detail and often request cleaned up verbatim transcripts.
+University and academic research, as well as general business audiences, are examples of industries that may not require precise details and often request cleaned-up verbatim transcripts.

 Exactly how a document is “cleaned up” varies by each specific client’s requests, which are often slightly different from each other.

-In general we would remove any “thinking noises” such as,“um”, “uh”, “er,” “ah,” “like,” “okay,” “I mean,” and “you know.”
+In general, we would remove any “thinking noises” such as “um”, “uh”, “er,” “ah,” “like,” “okay,” “I mean,” and “you know.”
 These words or phrases often indicate an individual’s emotion when making an audio statement.
-These words are normally edited out of a cleaned up, or non verbatim transcript.
+These words usually are edited out of a cleaned-up or nonverbatim transcript.

 We don’t speak like we write and don’t write like we speak.

-It would be nice if all audio files were perfect.
-Unfortunately some files that require transcription were recorded when not everyone on the file speaks clearly, without an accent, or used unfamiliar words and phrases.
-That’s rarely the case and why hiring a company that retains and uses qualified transcriptionists is important.
+It would be nice if all the audio files were perfect.
+Unfortunately, some files that require transcription were recorded when not everyone on the file speaks clearly, without an accent, or used unfamiliar words and phrases.
+That’s rarely the case, and why hiring a company that retains and uses qualified transcriptionists is essential.

-Transcriptionists aren’t just typists.
+At Ditto, our transcriptionists are highly trained for specific legal needs, such as for court transcription services.
+We believe that transcriptionists aren’t just typists.
 They are highly trained recorders of the spoken word.
-That’s why when a new client begins with our transcription service, we ask if they want verbatim or cleaned up verbatim transcription.
+That’s why when a new client begins with our transcription service, we ask if they want verbatim or cleaned-up verbatim transcription.

 Verbatim and Non-verbatim Cost Differences

-Our pricing structure is usually based on a per minute basis.
-Verbatim transcription is normally an additional $.25 per minute.
-However, there are many variables that impact transcription pricing.
-That’s why we recommend you speak directly to one of our professional staff to determine the best and most affordable structure for your specific needs.
+Our pricing structure is usually based on a per-minute basis.
+Verbatim transcription is typically an additional $.25 per minute.
+However, many variables impact transcription pricing.
+That’s why we recommend speaking directly with one of our professional staff members to determine the best and most affordable structure for your specific needs.

 Beware of other transcription services that advertise below market rates.
 All of our pricing structures are fair and affordable.
 Rest assured that we won’t try to upsell or talk you into a pricing structure that isn’t right for you.